How to Grade Pokemon Cards

 This Machamp got a big ol’ vertical print line running up it ☹

-These print lines are considered “imperfections” and will ding your grade.
+These print lines are considered “imperfections” and can ding your grade.

 Excessively damaged cards can sometimes be graded as “Authentic” but also can be rejected as “Not gradable” if parts of the card are missing or it is not identifiable.